AdobeDocs/data-collection-apis/src/pages/endpoints/media/ads.md

 ---
 # Ad endpoints

 These endpoints allow you to track media ads that play before or during content playback.
-They consist of two types of advertising events:
+They consist of two types of advertising events.
+See [Ad break start](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/ads/ad-break-start), [Ad start](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/ads/ad-start), [Ad complete](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/ads/ad-complete), [Ad skip](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/ads/ad-skip), and [Ad break complete](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/ads/ad-break-complete) in the Streaming Media services documentation for additional details.

 * **Ad break:** A sequence of ads.
 A single ad break consists of one or more ads.
 * **Ad:** An individual ad.
 Multiple ads can play during a single ad break.